osu-crypto/libOTe/AUDIT.md

   objects to reject expansion and verifies that rejection preserves direct seeds.
 - Release and scalar builds pass the focused SmallField VOLE audit test.

+## AUD-158: Foleage moves retained active source metadata

+Status: fixed

+Affected code:

+- `FoleageTriple` move construction and move assignment.

+Concern:

+The implicit move operations transferred the DPF objects, OT-extension objects, and correlation buffers.
+They copied scalar configuration and the flag that reported an unused base-OT set.
+The moved-from object could therefore report that it was initialized and held base OTs after their storage moved to the destination.

+Impact:

+Reusing the moved-from object could enter a Foleage operation with derived dimensions from the old session and empty correlation storage.
+A later failure could occur after the peers had started different protocol steps.

+Resolution:

+`FoleageTriple` is explicitly move-only.
+Each move transfers the timer, configuration, DPF state, OT-extension state, and correlation storage.
+It then resets the source to the reusable default state.
+The move operations do not change expansion or arithmetic loops.

+Verification:

+- `foleage_Audit_test` checks move construction and assignment with an active base-OT set.
+It requires the destination to retain the set and the source to become uninitialized and empty.
+- The test reinitializes a moved-from object and obtains its new base-OT count.

+## AUD-159: Foleage accepted base OTs before initialization

+Status: fixed

+Affected code:

+- `FoleageTriple::baseOtCount()`.
+- `FoleageTriple::setBaseOts()`.
+- `FoleageTriple::expand()`.

+Concern:

+A default object could compute base-OT counts from default sparse parameters and install a matching set.
+The installed-set flag then allowed expansion to bypass base-OT generation even though initialization had not derived the domain, block size, or DPF dimensions.

+Impact:

+Expansion could begin correlation-dependent protocol work with zero derived dimensions.
+The later position sampling included a reduction modulo the zero block size.

+Resolution:

+The base-OT count and expansion entry points now require initialization.
+`setBaseOts()` obtains its dimensions through the guarded count function, so it also rejects before changing correlation state.
+These checks execute once at public lifecycle boundaries and do not affect protocol loops.

+Verification:

+- `foleage_Audit_test` requires default objects to reject base-OT counting, base-OT installation, and expansion.
+- Release and scalar builds pass `foleage_Audit_test` and the complete Foleage F4 OLE test.